-^{} Not meaningful.
+n/m Not meaningful.

-During 2017, our revenues increased as a result of a 5% increase in rental volumes, partially offset by a 1% decrease in time & mileage revenue per day.
-Currency exchange rate movements increased revenues by \$58 million.
+Revenues increased during 2018, compared to 2017, as a result of 4% higher rental volumes and a \$41 million benefit from currency exchange rate movements, partially offset by a 1% reduction in revenue per day excluding exchange rate movements.